NCSU-Libraries/intro-to-prog-r/README.md

 ### 🔗 Open in Colab

 1. Click a badge above to open directly in Colab.
-2. Prefer to run locally?
-See the [LOCAL.md](LOCAL.md) guide.

-Alternatively, in Colab: File → Open Notebook → GitHub tab → paste the repo URL `https://github.com/NCSU-Libraries/intro-to-prog-py` and select the notebooks in the repository root.
+Alternatively, in Colab: File → Open Notebook → GitHub tab → paste the repo URL `https://github.com/NCSU-Libraries/intro-to-prog-r` and select the notebooks in the repository root.

 ### 💾 Save outputs to Google Drive (optional)